Jenna-Zhao/American_income_distribution/data/raw/About_data.md

 ## U.S. level

-We use `pctl_of_inc_us_w2.csv` dataset to analyze the total compensation for all workers and prime-age workers from 2005 to 2019.
+We use `pctl_of_inc_us_w2.csv` dataset to analyze the percentile of total compensation for all workers and prime-age workers from 2005 to 2019.
 The main variables shows below:

 -   year: the tax year of observations, from 2005 to 2019.